Hemp and Marijuana - what's the difference?

 now i know what hemp really is thank you for this article.
 I am subscribed so I look forward to future posts.

-Do you want to give your opinion on hemp-cannabis-difference or ask a question about this product?
+Do you want to give your opinion on "Hemp and Marijuana - what's the difference?" or ask a question abut this post?

 About this Cannabis Blog